I’m Bronte Price, a full-time male marriage and funeral celebrant. In my spare time, I’m a qualified trainer, vegie gardener, foodie and piano player.

 I find that piano playing is a great way to de-stress – it puts me in another place and is a soothing, relaxing pastime.

 I love writing and telling stories.
 That helps me draft and deliver high quality, personalised ceremonies.
 And as a former English and Drama teacher, I know how to work with people to put together ceremonies that are authentic, interesting, polished, enjoyable and memorable.
-And I know how to deliver them appropriately, tailored to your audience.
+And I know how to use a ceremony space, to deliver them appropriately, tailored to your audience.

 I’m friendly and engaging, and I’m genuinely interested in people.
-I want to find out and tell your story to help make your ceremony different from others.
+I want to find out and tell your story – one of the ways I use to help make your ceremony different from others.